richnguyenn/Amazon-Review-Classifier/README.md

      ```

 ## Results
-The predictions for the test dataset are stored in `test_prediction.csv`.
+The predictions for the test dataset are stored in `test_predictions.csv`.

 ## Contributors
 - [Richard Nguyen](https://github.com/richnguyenn)